 The school takes safeguarding seriously and understands this policy is over- arching.
-The school also maintains other linked policies in line with the legislative requirements; together these make up the suite of policies to safeguard and promote the welfare of children in this school.
+The school also maintains other linked policies in line with the legislative requirements; together these make up the suite of policies to safeguard and promote the welfare of children in this school/college.

 - Attendance Policy

 - Data Protection

 - Staff code of conduct / Staff Behaviour policy/ pupil behaviour policy

-- Behaviour & Relationships Policy

-- Intimate Care Policy

-- Manual handling Policy

-- Anti-bullying policy

-- Security Policy

-- Technology and Acceptable Use Policy

-- Whistleblowing Policy
+- Four Rivers safeguarding Policy.